Reprinted from Shaping Clay with permission

 If autistic people were citizens fighting against a government that was so authoritarian that it jailed citizens for having negative facial expressions, then our media would write about how important it is to protect democracy and to set international standards of conduct by bombing our government out of existence and then letting us set up a new one in the rubble.
 The fact that we are fighting against parents who want the very same thing should not make the press less resolute in their support for us, but it does.

+We are trapped by our bodies and our behaviors.
+Not because either one is causing us problems, but because other people do not understand either one, and they blame us for their own understanding.
 When our headbanging is viewed as defiance but our caregivers have neglected us so badly that they have not detected our months-old head lice, we are being tyrranized, and the people who have convinced our parents to view our behavior as an intelligent defiance while simultaneously arguing that we need not give consent to their "treatments" because we are not competent are criminals.

 Our "condition", if that is the word we must use, is a condition that affects the way our senses give our brain information.
 Any communication problems we have are because of the differences between the sensory input we receive and the expectation other people have that our sensory environment is the same as theirs.
 We are not trapped.
 We are not isolated.
 At least, not any more than any blind or deaf person is trapped or isolated.